 - immune function

-Many deficiencies in vitamin B-6 are linked to low levels of vitamin B-12, according to the National Institutes of Health (NIH) Office of Dietary Supplements.
+Many deficiencies in vitamin B6 are linked to low levels of vitamin B12.
+Vitamin B6 deficiency may cause:

 - scaling on the lips

 - cracks at the corners of the mouth